Mejadra is a fragrant & comforting mix of rice, lentils, spices & crispy onions. Enjoy hot or cold as a delicious side dish.

-This simple, fragrant rice and lentil dish was very popular when I lived in Israel some years ago.
+This simple rice and lentil dish was very popular when I lived in Israel some years ago.
 Friends would often make mejadra as part of a Shabbat menu – served hot at dinner on Friday night, or cold as part of a Shabbat lunch.
 Variations on this dish seem to crop up in local cuisines (Jewish/Arab/Other) across the Middle East, and it’s not surprising – it is delicious, and complements a wide range of other dishes.

 So, I was thinking about it, and reading about it on Wikipedia, and then I found a version of the dish in Jerusalem by Yotam Ottolenghi and Sami Tamimi, which is a wonderful recipe book, full of delicious ideas and marvellous photographs.
-I adapted the spice blend they use, but in the end I made this mejadra mostly from memory, and with a few new cheats thrown in – a pouch of ready-cooked lentils made the cooking time much shorter!
+I adapted the spice blend they use, but in the end I made this mejadra mostly from memory, and with a few new cheats thrown in – ready-cooked lentils made the cooking time much shorter!
 (If you need to cook the lentils from scratch before starting to make the mejadra, it will add about 30 minutes to the cooking time.)

 Kipper was very enthusiastic about this, and ate seconds of the “yummy rice”.
 She was particularly keen on the crispy onion bits.
 Even DH gave it good reviews, and I suspect that bowls of brown rice and lentils are the sort of vegetarian dish he dreads me making.
-Perhaps it’s the copious volume of olive oil, or maybe the lavish amount of spices, but there’s nothing about this mejadra that tastes ‘worthy’ – it’s rich, satisfying and delicious all the way through 🙂
+Perhaps it’s the copious volume of olive oil, or maybe the lavish amount of spices, but there’s nothing about this mejadra that tastes ‘worthy’ – it’s rich, satisfying and delicious all the way through.

 We had this as a side dish with some seared tuna and fine beans from the garden.
-It all made a delicious al fresco summer dinner.
+It made a delicious al fresco summer dinner.

 Serves 3-4 as a generous side dish.